nijathajiyevv/awscp-practice/README.md

-This is the guide that will cover practice for AWS Cloud Practitioner exam level
+This is the guide that will cover practice for AWS Cloud Practitioner exam level of the Stephane Maarek course